XinZhangRadar/pytorch_text2speech/README.md

 python train.py --data-root=${data-root} --hparams="parameters you want to override"
 ```

-Suppose you will want to build a DeepVoice3-style model using LJSpeech dataset with default hyper parameters, then you can train your model by:
+Suppose you will want to build a Deep Voice 3-style model using LJSpeech dataset with default hyper parameters, then you can train your model by:

 ```
 python train.py --data-root=./data/ljspeech/ --hparams="use_preset=True,builder=text2speech"